dasch-swiss/dsp-das/docs/how-to-contribute/index.md

 <!-- TODO: the following section is moved from the main README and has to be updated -->
 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` or `npm run start` for a dev server.
 Navigate to `http://0.0.0.0:4200/`.
 The app will automatically reload if you change any of the resource files.

 ## Code scaffolding